 The higher dosages may lead to drowsiness.
 Therefore, it is best to avoid taking hemp oil during the day if you’re pregnant or have any health conditions.
-In addition, high doses of hemp oil may lead to bradycardia, high blood pressure, and even heart arrhythmia.
+In addition, hemp oil may help to fight against bradycardia, high blood pressure, and even heart arrhythmia.

 Comparing Hemp Seed Oil and CBD